4115 Biological Sciences Building

 Research interest(s)/area of expertise

-The research interests in our group include those which have fascinated development biologists for ages.
-What are regulatory mechanisms which segregate cells into distinct developmental fates?
+The research interests in our group include those which have fascinated developmental biologists for ages.
+What are regulatory mechanisms which segregate cells into distinct fates?
 What molecular mechanisms drive cell morphogenesis?
 How is programmed cell death induced and mediated?
 What mechanisms induce and mediate quiescent / persistent states?
 What signaling strategies are employed to regulate complex behavior?
-How are individual regulatory pathways integrated into to signalling network?
+How are individual regulatory pathways integrated into a signalling network?

 Cell fate segregation